JAlcocerT/Linux/content/docs/_index.md

 next: about
 ---

-Welcome to the Docs! here you have an overview of what you can learn at **Linux Made Easy**.
+Welcome to the Docs!

+Here you have an overview of what you can learn at **Linux Made Easy**.

 <!-- This is a demo of the theme's documentation layout.